jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 **W. T. Jones Prize in Philosophy** (2012)
 Recognizes a Pomona College graduating senior who exhibits special talent in the pursuit of philosophy.

-**First in Course Award for Political Philosophy** (2011)
-Awarded to the student with the highest grade in a philosophy class (University of Auckland).

 ## Teaching Experience